 Cloud services have grown significantly over the years.
 Still, it has challenges, such as managing cloud environments effectively, ensuring security, compliance, cost efficiency, and overall operational effectiveness.
-According to the Gartner report, worldwide end-user public cloud spending is forecast to grow 20.4% to a total of $675.4 billion in 2024, up from $561 billion in 2023.
+According to a Gartner report, worldwide end-user public cloud spending is forecast to grow 20.4% to a total of $675.4 billion this year, up from $561 billion in 2023.
 This growth is driven by generative AI (GenAI) and application modernization.

-This blog aims to explain Cloud Governance and its implementation in various cloud journeys (providers like AWS, GCP, and Azure):
+Key to understanding governance and its implementation in various cloud journeys (providers like AWS, GCP, and Azure):

 To understand the core principles of cloud governance better, let us consider an organization using cloud providers like GCP, Azure, and AWS to deploy their infrastructure: